 Impact of Taxes on Lottery Winnings

-In addition to Federal income taxes, state and city governments where the taxpayer resides may also impose taxes on the lottery winnings at the time that the taxpayer receives the winnings.
-These taxes could approach 10%+, as is the case for taxpayers in high tax states such as California or New York.
+In addition to federal income taxes, state and local governments may also impose taxes on lottery winnings when the taxpayer receives them.
+These taxes can approach 10% or more, especially in high-tax states like California or New York.